cloudfoundry/credhub-api-site/source/includes/_get.md

 }
 ```

-This endpoint retrieves a credential by ID.
+This request retrieves a credential by ID.
+Exactly one value will be returned.

 ### HTTP Request